Skip to main content

 3. Use the Requested From / To dates to narrow the search results, or use a blue button at the top of the page (e.g. Yesterday, Today, etc.).

 Locate the event registrants who need a refund.
 System users can click the Accept button in each row and approve refunds one at a time.
-To bulk approve refunds, check all the required boxes and click the Accept Selected button.
+To bulk approve refunds, check the boxes next to the relevant transactions and click the Accept Selected button.

 In the screenshot below, CourtReserve shows the amount to refund is $100.
 However, the registrant fee for this two-day event was $200.
 Because registrants completed the first day (the second day was canceled), CourtReserve automatically calculates a pro-rated refund.